code-saturne/code_saturne/doc/doxygen/user_guide/advanced_setup.md

 and humidity.
 Surface temperature is calculated with a prognostic equation whereas a 2-layers model is used to compute surface humidity.

-The parameter \ref cs_glob_atmo_option->ground_model in the file
+The `ground_model` member in \ref cs_glob_atmo_option in the file
-\ref cs_user_parameters.cpp needs to be equal to one to activate the model.
-Then, the source file \ref cs_atmo_groun_model.cpp  is used.
+\ref cs_user_parameters.cpp needs to be set to one to activate the model.
+Then, the source file \ref cs_atmo_ground_model.cpp  is used.

-Three variables need to be initialized in the file \ref cs_user_initialization.cpp: deep ground temperature, surface temperature and humidity.
+Three variables need to be initialized in the \ref cs_user_initialization.cpp file: deep ground temperature, surface temperature and humidity.

-The user needs to give the values of the model constants in the file
+The user needs to give the values of the model constants in the
-\ref cs_user_parameters.cpp: roughness length, albedo, emissivity...
+\ref cs_user_parameters.cpp file: roughness length, albedo, emissivity...

 In case of a 3D simulation domain, land use data has to be provided for the domain.
 Values of model constants for the land use categories have also to be